cnuernber/cclj/README.md

 At this point it may or may not be clear that in addition to allowing lisp style standard compile time programming, c++ style type-based template compile time programming, I intend to allow the intrepid to provide their own compiler plugin shared libraries and thus produce a third type of compile time programming, one that allows new special forms along with their associated translation to llvm assembly.
-If staements, for loops, everything that runs currently is all done with compiler plugins (including macros and the entire lisp preprocessing system).
+If statements, for loops, everything that runs currently is all done with compiler plugins (including macros and the entire lisp preprocessing system).